overlay-market/OIPs/notes/note-5.md

 Issue to address with this note:

-- Outlining the accounting system within Overlay market contracts for a relatively gas-efficient peer-to-pool model
+- Outline the bookkeeping in Overlay market contracts

 ## Context